 Example of an Excel VBA User-Defined Function

 Before entering into details, at first, I introduce you to the method Speak().
 This method has the following syntax:

 The expression represents a Speech object.

 Though Speak() method can take three arguments, but Text argument is the required one, the rest are optional.
-I shall use Speak() function by passing only Text argument.
+I shall use Speak() function by passing only the Text argument.
 So, in this case, it is a function of one argument.
-This method uses Excel text-to-speech generator to “speak” the text passed to it through Text argument.
+This method uses an Excel text-to-speech generator to “speak” the text passed to it through Text argument.